jure-praznikar/Graphlets-B-value/README.md

 * library(bio3d)
 * library(netdist)

-## **Example 1 – protein structure, crystal contacts included**
+## **Example 1 – Biological unit 1 and crystal contacts **

 **_STEP 1: Crystal contacts_**
-By default, the analysis is performed using the Biological Assembly 1 data.
+By default, the analysis is performed using the Biological Assembly 1 (BIOMOLECULE: 1).
+The data about CRYSTALLOGRAPHIC SYMMETRY must be represented in the PDB file.

 The EXAMPLE1 folder contains the pdb file “6dnl.pdb”.
 Go to https://swift.cmbi.umcn.nl/servers/html/symshel2.html and upload the 6dnl.pdb file (from the EXAMPLE1 folder).